tktracker/IntuneDocs/intune/protect/certficates-pfx-configure.md

 ### Subject name format

-For the *Subject name format* and *Subject alternative name* values,When you create a PKCS certificate profile for the following platforms, options for the subject name format depend on the Certificate type you select, either **User** or **Device**.
+When you create a PKCS certificate profile for the following platforms, options for the subject name format depend on the Certificate type you select, either **User** or **Device**.

 Platforms: